-Nate Snyder, Heartland Regional Director of Operations, shares the story about a special tribute created for the annual memorial service held by Heartland Hospice serving North Central Indiana:
+Nate Snyder, Heartland General Manager of the Central Division, shares the story about a special tribute created for the annual memorial service held by Heartland Hospice serving North Central Indiana:

 For this year’s annual memorial service, Heartland social worker, Hillaree Biddlecome created a ceramic heart in a wooden display case to honor patients who had passed throughout the year.
 When asked how she made the heart, Hillaree responded, “With my hands and a little love.”